 Long positioning statements will be familiar to many as the ‘elevator pitch’.
 They are typically less than 100 words, one or two short paragraphs that provide more detail than a short positioning statement.

 These three elements, product name, short and long positioning statement, apply to the entire product.
 They typically appear together.
-They introduce the product so need to be insightful, targeted and build on your feature groups (i.e. product functionality).
-Examples of where they appear include above the fold on a website page or towards the front of a printed brochure.
+They introduce the product so need to be insightful, targeted and build upon your feature groups (i.e. product functionality).
+Examples of where they appear include above the fold on a website page, the elevator pitch or page 1 of printed brochure.

 Organizing Your Features – How to Get Started